MEXICAN MAYAN AMBER - SAMPLES

 Amber is fossilized resin that once exuded from the bark of an ancient long extinct tree.
 It is not the same as sap which is a nutrient for the tree rising through the heartwood.
 The resins antiseptic properties protected the tree from disease and attacks from wood gnawing and burrowing insects.
 As it exuded as blobs or stalactites dripping and flowing down the trunk of the tree.
 The resin acted as a sticky trap entombing flora and fauna.
 This amber with inclusions is a natural time capsule capturing a moment in time from millions of years ago.

-The total production of this amber is probably only a few hundred kilos a month.
+The total production of this amber is probably only about a hundred kilos a month.
 So there is only a limited amount on the market.
 From the latest research it appears that is from the late Oligocene some 24-30 Million years ago.
 This amber is natural (not treated like most baltic amber).
 The colour is totally natural and impressive.
 It is known for its inclusions.
 It is from a tropical forest and as with Dominican amber it is from an extinct tree species in the genus Hymenaec.
 This genus still exists in the south and central America.
 Though the closest relative appears to be one species currently found in Africa and it exudes large amounts of resin (as the extinct one did).
 The amber is from the Simojovel area of Chiapas and is hand polished by Mayan Indigenous (Tzotzil) or myself.
 Look at the

 example in the photo below.
 It contains many insects including a large moth.
 One evening I was with Carol Lehtonen-Riley of the Great Frog jewellers, when a moth settled on top of the moth in the amber and stayed for several minutes.
 The tissue must be intact!